 4.2.6.
-LT control mode selection
+LT Control Mode Selection

-The effect of each variable on the average delay of vehicles is evaluated in the previous section.
-The results show that the intersection geometry, control mode, and the number of LT vehicles are among the influential variables on the intersection delay.
+The effect of each variable on the average delay of vehicles was evaluated.
+The results showed that the intersection geometry, control mode, and the number of LT vehicles were among the influential variables on intersection delay.
 Thus, for each scenario, we selected the control mode with the least average delay as the suggested LT control mode for the intersection.
-The suggested LT control modes for each scenario show that the POLT control mode was selected in less than 0.5% of the observations.
-In other words, in most of the scenarios, POLT was associated with higher delays compared to the PRLT and PPLT control modes.
-This observation was expected because the PPLT control mode can provide both permissive and protected phases, and thus, it can use the green times more efficiently from the operations perspective.
-Thus, the research team developed a binary probit model to select between PRLT and PPLT control modes based on the intersection characteristics and traffic flow rates throughout a day.
+The suggested LT control modes for each scenario showed that the POLT control mode was selected in less than 0.5 percent of the observations.
+In other words, in most of the scenarios, POLT was associated with higher delays than the PRLT and PPLT control modes.
+This observation was expected because the PPLT control mode can provide both permissive and protected phases, and thus, it can use the green times more efficiently from an operations perspective.
+Therefore, the research team developed a binary probit model to select between the PRLT and PPLT control modes on the basis of intersection characteristics and traffic flow rates throughout a day.

-The research team used a backward elimination method to select from the available variables in Table 4-3 and their combinations in the model fitting process.
-Moreover, the team selected the best model based on different criteria such as Akaike, Log-Likelihood, and McFadden values.
-The final model is presented in Table 4-12.
-In this table, GEOM is the intersection geometry and CROS is the cross product of the left-turning and through vehicles, see Table 4-3 for the variable definitions.
+The research team used a backward elimination method to select from the available variables in table 4-3 and their combinations in the model fitting process.
+Moreover, the team selected the best model on the basis of different criteria such as Akaike, Log-Likelihood, and McFadden values.
+The final model is presented in table 4-12.
+In this table, GEOM is the intersection geometry and CROS is the cross-product of the left-turning and through-vehicles (see table 4-3 for the variable definitions).

 Variables Coefficient Standard error P -value

 Intercept -4.052 0.2548 0.000

 GEOM 1.509 0.3176 0.000

-(GEOM=0) × CROS 0.00009054 0.000 0.000
+$(GEOM=0) \times CROS$ 0.00009054 0.000 0.000

 $(GEOM=1) \times CROS$ 0.00002032 0.000 0.000

 Log-likelihood -399.584

 AIC 807.17

 McFadden R squared 0.34